Aaron-Hoffman/setlist-manager/README.md

 TODO:
 Create docs properly to allow someone to easily run the project locally and help me troubleshoot in the future.
 Maybe dockerize
-Fix spotify api integration issues (show spotify logo beside songs that have a perfect match, when a song doesn't have a match don't include it in the playlist and warn the user)
-Allow reordering setlists with drag and drop.
+Fix spotify api integration issues (show spotify logo beside songs that have a perfect match) ✅ **COMPLETED** When a song doesn't have a match don't include it in the playlist and warn the user  ✅ **COMPLETED** Allow reordering setlists with drag and drop.
 Create printable setlists. ✅ **COMPLETED**
 Method to send email or google calendar event to bandmates with setlist, playlist and event details. (maybe this requires adding an event type that a setlist could be linked to)